 The war in Syria has divided Lebanese citizens.
 Security is a top issue, with skirmishes along the border, and Lebanese residents have become increasingly anxious amid media warnings and rhetoric that paints Syrian refugees as a risk to be contained.
 Syrian detainees are often accused of either being members of groups such as the al-Nusra Front, Syria’s al-Qaeda wing fighting President Bashar al-Assad’s regime, or supporters of those groups.

-They didn't tell us why [we were being detained], only that they suspected we were cooperating with ISIS and Nusra
+, only that they suspected we were cooperating with ISIS and Nusra”]

 Public anger towards the Lebanese army’s actions in Arsal is concentrated mostly in Sunni areas, especially in northern Lebanon.
 A demonstration was held in Tripoli last week to protest the army measures.

 “Resentment here [is] starting to grow,” said Khaldoun Taleb, the mayor of Fnaydeq, a Sunni town in northern Lebanon – although in general, he noted, residents support the army.
 “About 3,000 of our sons are enlisted.”

 Taleb cited a perceived double-standard with respect to Hezbollah, which sent its men to fight alongside Assad’s troops, and Sunni fighters who support the Syrian opposition.
 Many in Fnaydeq who went to fight with the FSA were questioned by Lebanese army intelligence about their involvement in Syria, he said, while Hezbollah fighters freely cross official checkpoints to take part in battles alongside Assad’s regime with no questions asked.

 “We are starting to question why we are being treated differently,” Taleb said.